Monoidal categories, representation gap and cryptography: Cell theory

 \subsection{Cell submonoids and subquotients}

 Recall that simple $\monoid$-representations arrange themselves according to the cells, see \autoref{P:CellsSimples}.
-Let us for simplicity assume that $\hcell(e)\cong\onemon$ for all idempotent $H$-cells and that all $J$-cells are idempotent.
+Let us in this motivational paragraph for simplicity assume that $\hcell(e)\cong\onemon$ for all idempotent $H$-cells and that all $J$-cells are idempotent.
 Then the dimensions of the simple $\monoid$-representations very often have the following form, which is roughly as expected from combinatorial numbers:

 These illustrations show the dimensions of the simple $\tlmon[24]$-representation (left) over $\Q$ (or any field of characteristic zero) and the simple $\promon[24]$-representations for general $\K$, respectively.
 See \autoref{S:TL} below for details.
-(Note the two trivial $\tlmon[24]$- respectively $\promon[24]$-representations for the bottom and top cell.)
+(Note the two trivial $\tlmon[24]$- respectively $\promon[24]$-representations of dimension one for the bottom and top cell.)
 Thus, it seems preferable to cut-off the representations for small cells, and get rid of the fluctuations for very big cells.

 The key to do the first is are \emph{cell submonoids} as follows.

 \begin{Definition} For a $J$-cell $\jcell$ with $1\notin\jcell$ define the \emph{$\jcell$-submonoid}

 \end{Definition}